vadmipop/StickFighterAlpha/README.md

 # FinalProject_3110

-This is our final project for 3110, final realease.
+This is our final project for 3110, final release.

 It can be run with "make play" after following the installation instruction in INSTALL.md.